 I grew up in the South: Alabama, Florida and Georgia.
 I am an Eagle Scout, Vigil Honor Member of the Order of the Arrow (if you know what that means!), a former President of the Central Georgia Council's Explorers as well as a former Youth President of the Eagle Scout Association.
 Scouting was an wonderful program for me, and I was fortunate to have Scouting mentors that guided me so well over those years.
 My old Scoutmaster, John Caldwell, unselfishly spent countless, valuable time with us.
 Bill Williams did the same.
-Plus, there were hundeds of Scouters in the Council that also helped me along the way.
+Plus, there were hundreds of Scouters in the Council that also helped me along the way.

 I was also the Senior Class President of Northside High School (Class of 1978), Runner-up for Mr. Northside and Copy Editor for our Yearbook, Aquila.
-Northside High School, the faculty and my friends there, were also a great influence.
+Northside High School, the faculty and my friends there, was also a great influence.

 As an Eagle Scout, in early 1976, I was given an opportunity to shadow a local "career professional" in Middle Georgia.
-I was 'assigned' to U.S. Air Force Major General Carl G. Schneider, who generously spent the majority of the day with me.
-As you can imagine, I was thoroughly impressed with Gen Schneider, who allowed me to engage with him all day.
+By good fortune, I was 'assigned' to U.S. Air Force Major General Carl G. Schneider, who generously spent the majority of the day with me.
+As you can imagine, I was thoroughly impressed by General Schneider, who allowed me to engage with him all day.
 It was quite eventful.
-First I met the chief chaplain of the USAF, Chaplain (Major General) Meade, who had been visiting the base.
+First, I met the Chief Chaplain of the USAF, Chaplain (Major General) Meade, who had been visiting the base.
 Later that day, two Senators arrived at Robins AFB to catch a joint flight back to Washington, D.C.

-Gen Schneider made a point to introduce me to both Senators.
+General Schneider made a point to introduce me to both Senators.
 What a thrill!
 I met both Senator Bellmon of Oklahoma and Senator Nunn of Georgia.
-The latter literally lived about 20 miles away from the base so he routinely used Robins for his travel to and from Perry, Georgia.
-When the day ended, Gen Schneider simply said, "Chris, if you want to become an Air Force officer, just go to college and then attend Officer Training School."
+Senator Sam Nunn lived about 20 miles away from the base so he routinely used Robins for his travel to and from Perry, Georgia.
+When the day ended, General Schneider simply said, "Chris, if you want to become an Air Force officer, like me, just go to college and then attend Officer Training School."
 The idea was set!

 I returned home that day and announced to my mother that I now knew what I wanted to do with my life: "I want to an Air Force General!"

 Eighteen months later, I found myself reading through a USAFA catalog and initiating my application for an appointment to the U.S. Air Force Academy.
 I received my nomination from Senator Nunn in December, which was followed by my appointment to the Academy in April 1978.
 Ironically, during the process, I found out that I am color blind, which meant that I could not be a pilot.
-But that never became a issue for me.
+But that never became an issue for me.

 My first assignment was as a Test Engineer with the 4485th Test Squadron at Tyndall AFB, Florida.
 It was a great job, which gave me the ability to fly as a test engineer in support of our operational testing mission.
-During this time, as a 1st Lieutenant, I decided to visit USAFA Physics Department to explore the possibility of joining the teaching staff there.
+During this time, as a 1st Lieutenant, I decided to visit the USAFA Physics Department to explore the possibility of joining the teaching staff there.
 I was surprised that day when I emerged from my meetings with an offer to attend graduate school and to join the teaching staff as soon as I completed my Physics Master's degree.
 In the summer of 1985, I started my program at Georgia Tech.

 In November of 1987, after completing my Master's degree and attending Squadron Officer's School in Alabama, I arrived at USAFA joining one of my close friends and colleagues from the Test Squadron, Captain Bruce Acker.
 Bruce is a USAFA graduate, Class of 1981, who taught in the Aeronautical Engineering Department and continued his career in the U.S. Space Command.
 His final two assignment were as the Air Attaché in Malaysia and the Defense Attaché in Sweden, where he resides today.
 He is a retired Colonel.

 At 29 years of age, with a Master's in Physics, I decided to resign my regular commission and join the AF Reserves.
-I became an Air Force Liaison Officer, or ALO, helping the Academy evaluate young people who were applying for appointments -- the same process that I had completed 12 years earlier!
+I became an Air Force Admissions Liaison Officer, or ALO, helping the Academy evaluate young people who were applying for appointments -- the same process that I had completed 12 years earlier!

-My 'day job' was with Scientific-Atlanta, focused on antenna performance measurements and the equipment to complete this work.
+My 'day job' was with Scientific-Atlanta, focused on antenna RF performance measurements and the equipment to complete this work.
 Eventually, my profession moved into technologies around digital video compression, which S-A helped to pioneer.
-My career eventually took me to France with several companies, but eventually in the early 2000's, I landed in Portland, Oregon, where my family and I reside today.
+My career eventually took me to France with several companies, but ultimately in the early 2000's, I landed in Portland, Oregon, where my family and I reside today.

 In France, as a AF reservist, I was promoted to the rank of Major and served as the ALO Director for Europe, Africa and the Middle East.
 I recruited active-duty ALOs around Europe, chiefly located on the U.S. Air Force bases on the continent, including Aviano AB in Italy, Incirlik AB in Turkey, and Ramstein AB in Germany, to name a few along with some of the larger Army locations, such as Ansbach and Wiesbaden in Germany.
 Often, I would have to arrange interviews with applicants whose parents worked at one of our U.S. Embassies.
 I took advantage of the presence of the U.S. Air Attaché as well as supplementing the interview with a phone call of my own with the candidate.
 As "LOD," I flew back to the Academy each year to attend the LOD conference held for all of the directors, including participating in the Academy Review Board process where student records were considered for appointment.
-My experience as an LOD was invaluable to my admissions coaching practice today, and also led to my promotion to Lieutenant Colonel in 2002.
-I retired shortly after my promotion to 'start' my job a dad as my first daughter was born that year.
+My experience as an LOD is invaluable to my admissions coaching practice today, and also led to my promotion to Lieutenant Colonel in 2002.
+I retired shortly after my promotion to 'start' my job as a dad as my first daughter was born that year.

 My efforts to encourage my two daughters to apply to the U.S service academies were an utter failure!
 (LOL!)
-Neither showed much interest, although my oldest daughter loved that she could "wear combat boots" to classes!
+Neither showed much interest, although my oldest daughter loved that she could "wear combat boots" to AFA classes!
 I imagine that this fact may be the genesis of my idea to start coaching students.
 The impetus, however, for my practice originated with my wife, Kim, who asked me, "What would you like to do when you quit your day job?"
 I responded that I loved being an 'LO,' but I wasn't sure anyone would pay for this kind of service.

-This blog turned out a bit long . . . but I hope it provides some insights into my qualifications to work with you (and your parents) as you pursue an appointment to one of the U.S. service academies, or strive to earn an ROTC (Reserve Officers' Training Corp) scholarship to a university or college.
+This blog turned out a bit long . . . but I hope it provides some insights into my qualifications to work with you (and your parents) as you pursue an appointment to one of the U.S. service academies, and strive to earn an ROTC (Reserve Officers' Training Corp) scholarship to a university or college.